-Wayanad landslides: Centre gave warning to Kerala on July 23, says Amit Shah
+Wayanad landslides: Amit Shah says Centre warned Kerala on July 23, CM Pinarayi Vijayan denies claim

 At least 143 persons have been killed and nearly 130 injured in landslides in Wayanad triggered by heavy rain on Tuesday.